 Fire at the Triangle Factory by Holly Littlefield, illustrated by Mary O’Keefe Young

 Minnie and Tessa are unlikely friends because it isn’t easy for an Italian American Catholic girl and a Jewish girl to be friends in 1911.
 But they are both fourteen-years-old sit side by side working as sewing operators in a factory with dangerous working conditions.
-When a big fire breaks out at the Triangle Shirtwaist Company, their friendship and quick thinking saves them from perishing in the deadliest industrial disaster in the history of New York City. [early chapter book, ages 6 and up]
+When a big fire breaks out at the Triangle Shirtwaist Company, their friendship, and quick thinking save them from perishing in the deadliest industrial disaster in the history of New York City. [early chapter book, ages 6 and up]

 Brave Girl: Clara and the Shirtwaist Makers’ Strike of 1909 by Michelle Markel, illustrated by Melissa Sweet

 Clara Lemlich, an immigrant from Russia, led the largest walkout of female workers in the country’s history to protest hazardous working conditions.
-Despite the danger Clara’s protests puts her in, she doesn’t back down.
+Despite the danger, Clara’s protests put her in, she doesn’t back down.
 She’s arrested sixteen times and six of her ribs are broken.
 The Triangle Waist Factory fire happened in the middle of this maelstrom which claimed 146 lives.
 In the aftermath of the strike, Clara is successful in improving conditions for the women and young girls who work in New York’s garment industry and she spends the rest of her life fighting to improve the conditions of workers. [picture book, ages 6 and up]

 World War I Picture Books for 8th Grade